bena-tshishiku/bena-tshishiku.github.io/_teaching/2025-spring.md

 ## Announcements

-* (3/3) Midterm 1 will be released tomorrow after class/office hours and due Friday March 7 by 5pm.
+* (3/4) [Midterm](https://bena-tshishiku.github.io/files/courses/2025-spring/midterm1.pdf) due Friday March 7 by 5pm.
 * (2/26) There will be no class on Thursday 3/6 (work on the midterm).